Charles Grosvenor

-Charles Grosvenor (born June 2, 1952) is an American film director.
+Charles Grosvenor is an American animator, storyboard artist, film director, and television producer.

 Early work

 Originally from Hillsdale, New Jersey, he moved to Los Angeles in 1978 to work in the animation industry, at a time when most of the work was still being done in the US.
 His first job was for Hanna-Barbera, as a model designer on The Buford Files.
-He soon joined the layout department and quickly advanced to crew chief, and ultimately to head of layout, thereby having a hand in every Hanna-Barbera show that was produced in those years, including Richie Rich and The Smurfs.
+He soon joined the layout department and quickly advanced to crew chief, and ultimately to head of layout, thereby having a hand in every Hanna-Barbera show that was produced in those years, including Richie Rich, The Smurfs and Pac-Man.

 Evolving into direction

 With Yogi's Treasure Hunt, Grosvenor made the move to directing.
 His success at that effort led to more directing assignments, including some of the first long form (an hour or more) animated shows, beginning with The Good, the Bad, and Huckleberry Hound.
 He graduated to feature film directing with Hanna-Barbera's Once Upon a Forest.